-Under direct and indirect supervision, The Enrollment Associate administratively supports all administrative and Enrollment Management functions of the Admissions and Student Success office in Atlanta.
-Duties include:
+Under direct and indirect supervision, the Enrollment Associate will administratively support all administrative and Enrollment Management functions of the Admissions and Student Success office in Atlanta:

-• Answers incoming chats, texts, calls and emails; makes outgoing calls, collects prospect information, and answers or routes appropriately to provide information for current and prospective students;
+• Answers incoming chat, texts, calls and emails; makes outgoing calls, collects prospect information, and answers or routes appropriately to provide information for current and prospective students,

-• Order supplies, maintains currency of marketing materials in public-facing areas and folders, files, tidies, purges, and maintains storage, file room, desk area, and lobby of Admissions office.
-Liaises with University Operations groups for the smooth running of the office;
+• Order supplies, maintain currency of marketing materials in public-facing areas and folders, file, tidy, purge, and maintain storage, file room, desk area, and lobby of Admissions office.
+Liaise with University Operations groups for the smooth running of the office.

 • Performs other duties as assigned by supervisor or Director of Admissions.